A Coloring Adventure in Math and Beauty

 I was going to wait until I’d colored more patterns to review this book, but now I’ve decided that having read all the text, I can tell about how fascinating it is.

 Toward the end of 2015, I started hearing about the latest fad for adult coloring books.
-I saw this one based on math, and knew I wanted to try participating in the fad!
+I saw this one based on math, and knew how I wanted to try participating in the fad!
 I asked for it for Christmas, and two of my sisters sent me a copy.
 That turns out to be a good thing.
-I'm going to color one and copy pages out of the other.
+I’m going to color one and copy pages out of the other.
 I think I will copy the pi-related coloring page to give as a prize for our scavenger hunt on Super Pi Day (3/14/16).
-I'm also thinking about having a math coloring program at the library and using various pages, along with my own coloring sheets.
+I’m also thinking about having a math coloring program at the library and using various pages, along with my own coloring sheets.
+(I figure copying a few pages will tantalize people into buying the book!)

 The idea is wonderful: Mathematical patterns to color!
 There are 57 designs to simply color, and then my favorites are 12 more designs that you help create.